 - Applicants may not be enrolled in a degree-seeking program, either part-time or full-time, at an institution of higher learning at the time of the application deadline or during the fellowship year.
 Because RISD faculty and staff already have access to many of the resources provided by this fellowship, they are not eligible for this program.

-2) Project statement (500 words maximum) describing the project you hope to complete during this yearlong fellowship, including a description of the areas of the collection will you engage with
+2) Project statement (500 words maximum) describing your key questions and the research-based project you hope to complete during this yearlong fellowship, including a description of the areas of the collection you will engage.

 3) Project timeline and budget outline

 4) Resume (two pages maximum)